machingclee/machingclee.github.io/static/media/243-push-notification.145fa202.md

 ##### iOS (APN Keys via Apple Developer Console)
 - There is `expo` cli command to automatically config everything for us

-- When everything suddenly fails, we need to know how to fix it, so we study how to do it manually.
+- When something suddenly fails, we need to know how to fix it, so we need to study how to do it manually.

 - First go to [apple devleoper console](https://developer.apple.com/).